ttamara/VSProject/unit_tests/RunningTests.md

 ## Overview

-Tests for the project can be executed using the `run_tests.py` script provided in the `src` directory.
+Tests for the project can be executed using the `run_tests.py` script provided in the `unit_tests` directory.
 This script facilitates the testing process by incorporating additional unit tests, compiling the project with the necessary flags, running the tests, and generating a detailed code coverage report using lcov.

 ## Running the Tests